Maciej-Sitny/Maciej-Sitny/README.md

 🎓 CS student at AGH University of Krakow

-🖥️ Head of IT Coordination at the Krakow Engineering Job Fair
+🖥️ Lead IT Coordinator for the 28th Engineering Job Fair (BEST AGH Kraków)

 🔍 Visual Data Analyst at CDSI AGH, working on annotation and validation of datasets for computer vision algorithms